-Boosters are an important part of protecting yourself from COVID-19 if you're at increased risk.
+Booster doses are an important part of protecting yourself from COVID-19 if you're at higher risk from severe COVID-19.

 Like some other vaccines, levels of protection may decline over time.
-Boosters are offered to help you maintain strong protection from becoming seriously ill or needing to go to hospital if you catch COVID-19.
+Booster doses help boost your antibodies and give you good protection from becoming seriously ill or needing to go to hospital if you catch COVID-19.

 Who can get a booster dose

 The NHS should contact you if you're eligible for a seasonal booster dose of the COVID-19 vaccine this spring.